truongbuinh/terraform-templates/02_simple_rds_mysql/README.md

-# Terraform template for AWS RDS
+# Terraform template for AWS RDS MySQL
 You need to check and change the vars.tf as your need.

 ## Prerequisites